Ending Your Marriage or Domestic Partnership in Washington without Children: The Basics

 What should we do with our home?

 what you still owe on it

 Example: can one person alone pay the mortgage?
-If not, awarding the property to one of you may eventually lead to foreclosure and all the related negative effects to your credit.
-In that case, selling the property (liquidation) might be the safest solution.
+If not, awarding one of you the property may eventually lead to foreclosure and all the related negative effects to your credit.
+Selling the property (liquidation) might be safest.

 Title and ownership can differ from whose name is on the mortgage account.
 This can cause problems.
-Example: a court could award a wife title to the home in the dissolution, but unless someone takes specific action, the husband's name could stay on the mortgage.
-If the wife later falls behind on payments, it can be very hard to deal with the lender to get a modification with the husband's name still on the mortgage.
-Use caution in creating a post-dissolution situation in which title is in one name, but the debt remains in another.
-One way to do this is to refinance the property in the wife's name (in this example) at/near the time of the dissolution, while the account is current.
+Example: a court could award one spouse title to the home in the divorce.
+If no one takes specific action, the other spouse's name could stay on the mortgage.
+If the first spouse later falls behind on payments, it can be very hard to deal with the lender to get a modification with the second spouse's name still on the mortgage.
+Try not to create a post-divorce situation where title is in one name, but the debt remains in another.
+Try to refinance the property in the first spouse's name alone (in this example) at/near the time of the divorce, while the account is current.

 These are important, and sometimes complex, considerations, especially if there are multiple liens on the home.
 Talk to a lawyer with experience in these matters.